vm75/inditrans/flutter/README.md

 # inditrans

-An experimental transliterator library for some [Indic/Brahmi](https://en.wikipedia.org/wiki/Brahmic_scripts) scripts.
+A transliterator transliterator library for some [Indic/Brahmi](https://en.wikipedia.org/wiki/Brahmic_scripts) scripts.

 - Available on all platforms.
 Uses ffi for non-Web platforms and wasm for Web.
 - Self-contained and performant.